aledecicco/english-programming-language/docs/syntax.md

     For each number (n) in N:
         Print m plus n.
 ```
-In this case, we are looping through each element in `N` for each element of `M`, adding them together, and printing the result.
+In both cases, we are looping through each element in `N` for each element in `M`, adding them together, and printing the result.

 Another way to use them is to define a list mapping an operator over another list.
 For that, we use a `let` sentence in its `containing` form:
 ```